AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/types/overseer-protocol.md

     /// the previous signal.
     ///
     /// This should be sent before any `DistributeCollation` message.
-    CollateOn(ParaId),
+    CollateOn(AllyId),
     /// Provide a collation to distribute to validators with an optional result sender.
     ///
     /// The result sender should be informed when at least one allychain validator seconded the collation.
 It is also
     /// completely okay to just drop the sender.
     DistributeCollation(CandidateReceipt, PoV, Option<oneshot::Sender<CollationSecondedSignal>>),
-    /// Fetch a collation under the given relay-parent for the given ParaId.
+    /// Fetch a collation under the given relay-parent for the given AllyId.
-    FetchCollation(Hash, ParaId, ResponseChannel<(CandidateReceipt, PoV)>),
+    FetchCollation(Hash, AllyId, ResponseChannel<(CandidateReceipt, PoV)>),
     /// Report a collator as having provided an invalid collation.
 This should lead to disconnect
     /// and blacklist of the collator.
     ReportCollator(CollatorId),